rachsavoy/plg/README.md

 ## Primary Function Two-Update/change information

-Admin, Lawyers, and support staff are able to update their own information.
+Lawyers and support staff are able to update their own information.
 Admin is able to update/change all information.
-No PII on this website.
+No PII is on this website.
 All information is accessible from main plg website (www.parlatorelawgroup.com)

 <p align="center">
   <img width="400" alt="image" src="https://www.dropbox.com/s/j07wyqif2376vpx/Screen%20Shot%202021-07-27%20at%2012.06.49%20PM.png?raw=1">